The Logo Smith is One Person.

 Other clients find it hard to interpret these sketches, and struggle to visualise how a rough scribble could look all polished and gleaming.

 Therefore, in these situations, a client would generally be happier seeing a more polished idea a bit further down the line.

 I'm happy to accommodate both approaches.

-However, if a clients wants to be part of the process from the start, there are often possible complications.
+However, if a client wants to be part of the process from the start, there are often complications.
 These usually take the form of getting too emotionally involved with the project, demanding their way is the best way, or simply not listening and/or actually taking my professional advice.
 Then I have to have words…

 Nothing is forced upon you:

 A really important point I tell new and potential clients is, that: as my client, you are NOT forced into accepting a logo design idea you simply do not like.